Communism and LGBTQ rights: Poland

 Same-sex sexual intercourse was always legal during the existence of the Republic of Poland and the Polish People's Republic.
-Nevertheless, Michel Foucault recounted that after his arrival in Poland in 1959 as the director of the French Cultural Center, the Polish secret police "trapped him by using a young [male] translator" and then "demanded his departure" from Poland, an example of a honey trapping.
+Nevertheless, Michel Foucault recounted that after his arrival in Poland in 1959 as the director of the French Cultural Center, the Polish secret police "trapped him by using a young [male] translator" and then "demanded his departure" from Poland, an example of honey trapping.
 In the 1980s, the government used homosexuality to blackmail homosexuals, and the police harassed gay men and lesbians.
 Many homosexual men were arrested in 1985 in Operation Hyacinth.
 The 2020 novel Swimming in the Dark by Tomasz Jedrowski presents a fictionalized depiction of LGBTQ life in the Polish People's Republic.

 Romania

 The Romanian People's Republic and the Socialist Republic of Romania adopted the Romanian Penal Code of 1937 from the Kingdom of Romania, which banned public "acts of sexual inversion committed between men or between women, if provoking public scandal".
 In 1948, this "public" homosexuality was considered by the courts to include all situations whatever public or private if "provoking scandal", thus homosexuality became de facto illegal.
 In the new Penal Code of the Romanian People's Republic, the old Article 431 was toughened with penalties up to a minimum of two years and a maximum of five years.
-In 1957 the "public scandal" provision was repealed and any consenting sexual intercourse between persons of the same sex is criminalized.
-After Nicolae Ceaușescu's rise to power, in 1968, the basic code was again revised, introducing Article 200 and moving the infraction from the public domain into the private:
+In 1957 the "public scandal" provision was repealed and any consenting sexual intercourse between persons of the same sex was criminalized.
+After Nicolae Ceaușescu's rise to power, the basic code was again revised in 1968, introducing Article 200 and moving the infraction from the public domain into the private: